How to Set Up Routes in SynkedUP

 If a customer cancels just one job and the rest of the route still runs, you can remove that single stop from the day's event without changing the route itself.

 Tip: For a one-time change like a single cancellation, work directly from the Schedule.
-Don't go into Route Management — that would affect all future occurrences of the route, not just today.
+Don't go into Route Management — that would affect future events of a Planned route, or do nothing for an On-Demand route.

 When Stops Aren't Completed (Rain, Breakdowns, Late Days)